-During this 2-year project, Sierra Institute will help communities throughout the Sierra utilize local biomass.
+A 2-year project, helping communities throughout the Sierra utilize local biomass.
 The Community Build project is funded through the Sierra Nevada Conservancy by the state Timber Regulation and Forest Restoration Fund.

 Restoring Forests, Building Communities

 Forests across the Sierra are at risk of a catastrophic wildfire after decades of fire suppression, lack of management, and increasing tree-die off from pests and drought.
 Unhealthy forests produce fewer economic and ecological benefits.
 To make these forests healthy and productive, Sierra Institute will assist partners in planning and developing local processing facilities.

 Restoring forests generates woody material too small for a traditional mill.
 Shrubs, small-diameter trees, branches, and tops are typically burned in piles and not utilized.
 Also known as woody biomass, there is enough of this excess forest material to create local jobs, electricity, and other wood products that bring economic returns while decreasing carbon emissions.

 Sierra Institute is looking for partners.
 Eligible partners include:

 - Small communities that may still lack a suitable organizational structure for receiving or managing funds